aatuh/recsys/README.md

 make scenario-suite SCENARIO_BASE_URL=http://localhost:8000 SCENARIO_ORG_ID="$RECSYS_ORG_ID"
 ```

-The script saves evidence under `analysis/evidence/` by default (override with `SCENARIO_EVIDENCE_DIR`, which CI points to `analysis_v2/evidence/ci`) and rewrites `analysis/scenarios.csv`; scenario **S7** now records the starter profile applied to cold-start users, while **S8/S9** confirm boost and trade-off telemetry.
+The script saves evidence under `analysis/evidence/` by default (override with `SCENARIO_EVIDENCE_DIR`, which CI points to `analysis_v2/evidence/ci`) and rewrites `analysis/scenarios.csv`; scenario **S7** now records the starter profile applied to cold-start users, enforces average `mrr@10` ≥ 0.2 and ≥ 4 categories (override with `--s7-min-avg-mrr` / `--s7-min-avg-categories`), while **S8/S9** confirm boost and trade-off telemetry.
 The workflow at `.github/workflows/scenario-suite.yml` runs the same harness on every push/PR using the `ci` profile and leaves the collected artifacts in GitHub Actions.

 Need the recommended diversity settings for a surface?
 Call `GET /v1/admin/recommendation/presets` to retrieve the current `mmr_lambda` presets (parsed from `MMR_PRESETS` or the built-in defaults) so tooling can present validated dropdowns.